-One of the many micronutrients important for a healthy life – Iron, plays a very important role in the proper growth in children.
+Iron is one of the many micronutrients important for a healthy life.
+It plays an important role in the child’s growth.
 Most of the developing nations have witnessed a widespread deficiency of Iron in infants and young children and the way that affects their holistic growth in various forms.
 So, let’s take a look at why children need Iron:

 1. For A Healthy Brain1

 It has been scientifically proven that infants and children need Iron for a healthy brain development.
-Iron deficiency during the growing years adversely affect the child’s metabolism, myelination, neurotransmission, and gene and protein profiles.
-It is imperative then, that children must be given Iron supplements during various stages of growth.
+Iron deficiency during the growing years can adversely affect the child’s metabolism, myelination, neurotransmission, and gene and protein profiles.
+It is imperative then, to include Iron-rich foods and if required, Iron supplements in their diet during various stages of growth.

-Studies shows that babies suffering from Iron-deficiency anaemia between the ages of 6 months to 24 months have under-developed cognitive and motor developmental skills.
-They are also at a risk for poorer social-emotional behaviour and neurophysiological development in the short and long-term.
+Studies have shown that babies suffering from Iron-deficiency anaemia between the ages of 6 months to 24 months have under-developed cognitive and motor developmental skills.
+It also puts them at a risk of developing poorer socio-emotional behaviour and neurophysiological development in the short and long-term

 |City||% of children suffering from severe anaemia||Total % of children suffering from anaemia|